-Further detailed information on the conduct of Ordinary Senate meetings is set out in Senatus Standing Orders:
+Further detailed information on the conduct of Ordinary Senate meetings is set out in Senate Standing Orders:

-• Senate website - conduct of Senate business
+• Senate SharePoint - Operation of Senate

-4.5 Conduct of business - E-Senate
+4.7 Conduct of business - E-Senate

-The Senatus Standing Orders (Order 8) allow Senate to conduct business electronically.
-Senate holds three 'E-Senates' annually.
-These take place in advance of each Ordinary meeting of Senate, and allow routine Senate business to be conducted efficiently.
-Items of e-business are posted on the Senate website, and members are notified by email.
-E-Senate is open for two weeks, during which time members are invited to submit any comments, observations or reservations by email to SenateSupport@ed.ac.uk.
-Comments are shared with members via a secure webpage.
+The Senate Standing Orders (Order 8) allow Senate to conduct business electronically.
+Senate holds an e-Senate meeting in advance of each Ordinary meeting of Senate.
+E-Senate meetings allow routine Senate business to be conducted efficiently.
+Items of e-business are posted on the Senate SharePoint, and members are notified by email.
+E-Senate is open for two weeks, during which time members are invited to submit any comments, observations or reservations by via completion of a Microsoft Form available on the Senate Members Portal.
+Any comments received are shared with the Senate membership via the Senate Members Portal.
 A nil response to E-Senate papers is taken as assent.

-Any comments received are shared with the Senate membership via a secure webpage.
-Following the close of electronic business, the Principal considers any comments received and decides, consulting as appropriate, whether the business may be concluded or should be referred to the Ordinary Senate meeting.
-Any formal business not resolved via the e-Senate is referred to the next Senate meeting.
-The outcome of all electronic business is reported at the next Senate meeting.
+Following the close of electronic business, the Principal will consider any comments received and decide, consulting as appropriate, whether the business may be concluded or should be referred to the Ordinary Senate meeting.
+Any formal business not resolved via e-Senate is referred to the next Senate meeting.

+A report of all electronic business, which includes a summary of comments received, is reported to the next Ordinary meeting of Senate.

-4.6 Graduation meetings
+4.8 Graduation meetings

 A Graduation Meeting precedes each Graduation Ceremony, in order to approve the list of Graduands.
-At a Graduation Meeting, other business of a non-contentious character may, at the discretion of the President, be transacted^{7.} In practice, this occurs extremely rarely.
+At a Graduation Meeting, other business of a non-contentious character may, at the discretion of the President, be transacted7.
+In practice, this occurs extremely rarely.